kantamanidba/Postgresql-session-wait-event-history-monitoring/README.md

 end loop;
 close seq_cursor;
 end; $procedure$;
 ```

-Scheduling a cron job for a database:
+scheduling a cron job for a database:

 The metadata for pg_cron is all held in the PostgreSQL default database named postgres.
 Because background workers are used for running the maintenance cron jobs, you can schedule a job in any of your databases within the PostgreSQL DB instance:

 ```
-SELECT cron.schedule('Wait event Capture', '00,5,10,15,20,25,30,35,40,45,50,55 * * * *', 'call public.pr_wait_evnt_mntrg()');
+select cron.schedule('Wait event Capture', '00,5,10,15,20,25,30,35,40,45,50,55 * * * *', 'call public.pr_wait_evnt_mntrg()');
 ```

-As a user with the rds_superuser role, update the database column for the job that you just created so that it runs in another database within your PostgreSQL DB instance.
+As a rds_superuser role, update the database column for the job that you just created so that it runs in another database within your PostgreSQL DB instance.

 ```
 select * from cron.job;
-UPDATE cron.job SET database = 'datase_name' WHERE jobid = job_id;
+update cron.job SET database = 'datase_name' WHERE jobid = job_id;
 ```
 verify job details by below query
 ```